crallen/iacgen/README.md

 # iacgen

-**� Proof of Concept**: This project was built as a proof-of-concept for generating Terraform configurations from existing AWS infrastructure.
+**Proof of Concept**: This project was built as a proof-of-concept for generating Terraform configurations from existing AWS infrastructure.
 It will not be actively maintained and may not receive updates.

 ## Overview